Granjow/electronics/electronics.md

 voltage controlled.
 In reality, a small *input bias current* I<sub>IB</sub> does flow.
 The NE5532, for example, has an I<sub>IB</sub> of 1 µA.

+Audio OpAmps are specially designed for audio applications, featuring higher output current in general to drive loudspeakers, and constant output current regardless of the output voltage to avoid distortion.

 References:

 * [Op Amp Input Bias Current][opamp-bias-current-pdf]